ConorFl/brianF/README.md

 - I want to make his resume downloadable (.pdf, .docx, etc.).
 Also, right now there's not much functionality in editing the resume page, so I'm considering implement some sort of markdown system.
 - Since all the content needs to be editable by the admin, it's all stored in a db.
 However, given how infrequently this content will change, it feels a little excessive to be hitting the database in one form or another for every request.
 My initial search for how to edit erb/html files using Ruby wasn't very fruitful.
 I thought about putting together some kinda messy Regex script, but there's gotta be a more elegant solution.
 - Take the `<br><br><br><br>` out of layout.erb.
+- Some put/delete form hacks breaking, seemingly from mustache.